yaritaft/minesweeper_tsed/README.md

 see examples of how to do the different kind of requests.

 ### How to run tests locally:
 Create a .env file by copy and pasting .envdevcopy file content.
+Use the testing variable.
 ```
 chmod 711 ./up
-./up
+./uptests.sh
 npm install && npm run test
 ```

 ### How to run the app locally:
 Create a .env file by copy and pasting .envdevcopy file content.
+Use the dev variable.
 ```
 chmod 711 ./up
 ./up